-Cash, Interest Bearing Deposits and Investments
+Cash, Cash Equivalents and Investments

-Cash includes demand deposits and money market deposits in trust accounts Investments and Time Certificate Deposits are reported at fair value or at book value if fair value is not readily determinable as determined by the Authority's management.
+Cash includes demand deposits and money market deposits in trust accounts.
+Investments and certificates of deposit are reported at fair value or at book value if fair value is not readily determinable as determined by the Authority's management.
 Fair value generally is considered to be the amount which the Authority might reasonably expect to receive for its investments if negotiations for sale were entered into on the valuation date.
 Valuations as of any particular date, however, are not necessarily indicative of the amount which the Authority ultimately may realize as a result of a future sale or other disposition of the investments.